-A Yankee is a popular type of bet which allows you to combine four selections into a multiple bet comprising six doubles, four trebles, and an accumulator – which is a total of 11 bets for a win Yankee or 22 bets if you place an each-way Yankee.
+A Yankee is a bet which allows you to combine four selections into a multiple bet comprising of six doubles, four trebles, and an accumulator containing all four selections.
+This is a total of 11 bets for a win Yankee or 22 bets if you place an each-way Yankee.

 Most bookies will let you choose Yankee selections on a wide range of sports such as horse racing, football, tennis, and rugby.
 Many will also let you place multi-sport Yankees, allowing you to combine your fancied selections from a variety of sports into one bet.